Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 Note that entities can be saved even if not all *(required)* attributes are completed.

 You can define whether an attribute should be required or not.
-Note that inherited attributes can only be changed in the origin attribute set and the required status is also inherited to the linked attribute sets.
+Bear in mind that inherited attributes can only be changed in the origin attribute set and the required status is also inherited to the linked attribute sets.

 Be aware that the activation or deactivation of languages affects the completeness calculation.
 Further, deactivated attributes are not included in the completeness calculation even if they are required.

+[comment]: <> (Evtl. umformulieren, Beispiel geben?)

 #### Prerequisites